Ricky Johnson commits to Michigan football: Stats, 247 rating, more to know of UNLV transfer

 Johnson, entering his fifth season of college football, recorded 78 total tackles with four interceptions in four seasons with the Rebels.
 He was previously committed to Washington State.
 He has two seasons of eligibility remaining.

-Johnson is Michigan's ninth transfer addition this season and fourth defensive back, joining Jaden Mangham, Wesley Walker and Aamir Hall.
+Johnson is Michigan's ninth transfer addition this season and fourth defensive back, joining Jaden Mangham (Michigan State), Wesley Walker (Tennessee) and Aamir Hall (Albany).

 Ricky Johnson stats